textcreationpartnership/A01812/README.md

 ##Content Summary##

 #####Body#####
-To the parson, vicar or curate, of [blank] and to everie of themGodwin, Francis, 1562-1633.1603Appro **Types of content**
+TO THE PARSON, VICAR or Curate, of and to everie of them.BEING given to vnderstand of certaine notor **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!